What To Do After Replacing Remote Batteries

 Mobile App

-2. Locate your bin labeled master and click on it
+- Locate the bin that says Master and click on it

 If you do not see the button after scrolling down, you would need to adjust the size of your zoom/text/display settings on your mobile phone.

-In that scenario it is advised to replace the batteries again and send scans using the steps listed above.
+In that unfortunate scenario, it is advised to replace the batteries again and send Find My Remotes command from the Master unit using the steps listed above.
 Following this, if these steps are completed and you still do not see any new data from the bins after many hours, it would be advised to contact your Dealer to have a service technician visit your site and investigate the units further for any physical hardware issues.